Murdalay/bem-core/common.docs/reference/reference.en.md

 More precisely, BEMHTML is a superset of [XJST](https://github.com/veged/xjst/) pattern language, which is a superset of JavaScript.

-BEMHTML syntax provides a short notation for the correspondence between BEM-entities and generation of HTML elements an attributes.
+BEMHTML syntax provides a short notation for the correspondence between BEM-entities and generation of the HTML elements an attributes.
 Besides that, **any** JavaScript constructions can be used in templates.

 <a id="execution_language"></a>